Krista Chronister, Vice Provost for Graduate Studies

 Each graduate degree at the University of Oregon has a residency requirement that dictates how much of the work required for that degree must be completed at the University of Oregon.
 Please refer to the Master's Degrees and Doctoral Degrees sections below for details about residency requirements for each type of degree.

 Waiver of Regulations

 Graduate students may file a petition requesting exemption from any academic requirement.
 The petition must first be submitted to the academic department for review and supporting statement.
-The Graduate School then reviews the educational purpose the regulation in question was designed to serve.
+The Division of Graduate Studies then reviews the educational purpose the regulation in question was designed to serve.
 Petitions are seldom granted if the only reason given is to save the student from inconvenience or expense.

-Graduate School petition forms are available on the Graduate School’s website.
+Division of Graduate Studies petition forms are available on the Division of Graduate Studies website.